galister/wlx-overlay-s/contrib/wayvr/README.md

 ### Supported software

-- Basically all Qt applications (they work out of the box)
+- Basically all Qt and GTK applications (they work out of the box)
 - Most XWayland applications via `cage`

 ### XWayland